xdmushui/partner-center-sdk/develop/get-a-list-of-products.md

 ---
 title: Get a list of products (by country)
-description: Gets a collection of products by customer country. ms.assetid: 5E4160AB-6B73-4CA1-903D-7257927CA754 ms.date: 10/21/2019
+description: You can use the Product resource to get a collection of products by customer country. ms.assetid: 5E4160AB-6B73-4CA1-903D-7257927CA754 ms.date: 10/23/2019 ms.localizationpriority: medium
-ms.localizationpriority: medium
 ---